MathSquared/how-to-testify/guide.md

 Most hearings are in hearing rooms in the Capitol.
 View the [floor plan](http://www.tspb.texas.gov/plan/maps/doc/capitol_building_maps/capitol_building_guide.pdf).
 You enter on the first floor.

 For rooms in the Capitol proper, the first digit is the floor (G, 1, 2, 3, or 4), the second is the wing (N, S, E, or W), and later digits denote the room.
-Elevators are just behind the security checkpoints at both main entrances; there are also restrooms near the North Wing elevators.
+Elevators are just behind the security checkpoints at the North and South Entrances; there are also restrooms near the North Wing elevators.
 There are large staircases immediately east and west of the Capitol rotunda that lead directly to the second floor.

 Rooms in the Extension, an underground area to the north, have room numbers starting with E1 or E2; E1 is above E2.
 You can take the North Wing elevators directly to the Extension floors, or take the stairs on the north side of the ground floor (which can be accessed from the north elevators, or stairwells immediately east and west of the Capitol rotunda).

+Some hearings are in other buildings in the Capitol complex, such as SHB or JHR.
+These are usually accessible via tunnels from E1; refer to this [above-ground map](http://www.austintexas.gov/edims/document.cfm?id=171490) of the entire Capitol complex, and the floor plan linked earlier.

 Major hearings are in the House or Senate Chamber on the second floor.
 The House is to the west, the Senate to the east.
 There is little seating in the chamber; if it fills up, you may need to watch from the third floor gallery or an overflow room.
 You'll be called a few minutes before you are scheduled to testify so that you can walk to the chamber.

 ### Registration

 The first thing you should do when you arrive is register.
 You can do this at the kiosks outside the hearing room; note that lines are long and chaotic for major hearings.
+If those kiosks are crowded, there are also some distributed throughout the Extension levels.
+Here are maps of [House kiosks on E1](https://www.mytxlegis.legis.state.tx.us/hwrspublic/images/extension1Map.jpg) and [House kiosks on E2](https://www.mytxlegis.legis.state.tx.us/hwrspublic/images/extension2Map.jpg).
+Senate kiosks are located on E1, on the opposite side from where the House kiosks are.

 You can also use your mobile device, though the site tends to be glitchy; the URL is [hwrs.house.state.tx.us](http://hwrs.house.state.tx.us) for the House and [swrs.senate.state.tx.us](http://swrs.senate.state.tx.us) for the Senate.
 Be aware that this only works on the Public-Capitol Wi-Fi network, so you have to be at the Capitol in order to register.

+You'll be called during the hearing in the order you registered.
+That might mean you have to wait for hours to testify.
+Don't worry, though; registration stays open until the hearing ends or until some time in the evening, whichever is earliest, and **everyone who registers to testify gets to testify**.

 During registration, you'll be asked to state your position on the bill, select the format of your testimony, enter your contact information, and swear to tell the truth.
 If you've preregistered your contact information, you'll be given an option to enter your credentials during the registration process.

+At some hearings, the kiosks will be broken, and you'll have to fill out a card instead.
+In this case, you must fill out one card per bill on which you wish to testify.

 Once you register, you can walk into the hearing room.
 Also, if you're testifying orally, now's a good time to **use the restroom and grab a drink of water**; once the hearing starts, you won't want to leave until you're called to testify.